• Skip to primary navigation

 1. Are you looking for a company that is fair trade, eco-friendly, or sustainable?
 Then make sure you do a lot of research (visiting the manufacturer is usually best) to make sure their ethics and values match yours.

 2. Get quotes on the minimum order quantity for your product.
 Every manufacturer is different.
-Sometimes there may also be minimums on the materials, such as the fabric.
+Sometimes there may also be minimums on the number of private label hats you can order, for example.
+OR the amount of the materials, such as the fabric.

 3. If you’ll be dealing with overseas shipping, provide them with the exact delivery address and how you would like it to be sent—by ship or by air—when asking for a quote.

 4. Make sure to clarify what the quote does include.
-For example, does it including shipping costs, tags, labels, etc?
+For example, does it include shipping costs, tags, labels, etc.?

 Alex Tran